 The parents who don’t care about raising their kids to be helpful and generous and kind and grateful, usually fall into two categories.

-Some parents are too worried where their next meal is coming from to worry about kindness.
-They’re worried about electricity, water and groceries.
+Some parents are too worried about where their next meal is coming from to worry about kindness.
+They’re worried about electricity, water, and groceries.
 Their basic needs aren’t met and they can’t focus on kindness or next month.

 And, the other group are parents who aren’t kind themselves, so this thought would never cross their minds.

 Assuming, you’re here because you want to raise decent human beings who add value to this world, welcome.

 Over the last few years, I’ve helped tens of thousands of parents raise kinder kids.

 And whenever a parent reaches out to me, they almost always have this message:

 I want my kids to be kind.
 I think it’s essential.
 But I don’t know how to do it.
 I don’t know how to help them be kinder.
 And I don’t have time for this, but I want to make the time.
 Because I don’t want to raise jerks.

 And I get it.